 By Sean Neary, Subject Matter Expert in Financial Services, Featurespace

-[Editor’s note: The CNP Expo begins this Monday.
-Hundreds of merchants that accept card-not-present payments and the service providers that support them will gather in Orlando, Fla.to learn about the very latest trends and technology available that will help them do their jobs better.
+[Editor’s note: The CNP Expo concluded last week.
+Hundreds of merchants that accept card-not-present payments and the service providers that support them gathered in Orlando, Fla.to learn about the very latest trends and technology available that help them do their jobs better.
 One of those technologies—artificial intelligence—is increasingly touted as a “must-have” for fraud prevention.
 But, how it actually functions is shrouded in a veil of complexity, understandable only to data scientists.

-Featurespace, a U.K.-based company with an AI solution for online fraud prevention, is joining forces with CardNotPresent.com to put those notions to rest.
-At a session on the exhibition floor on Wednesday, May 24, Featurespace’s Sean Neary will be teaching an introductory class in artificial intelligence and machine learning.
-Here is a preview from Sean of his session next week when he will lift the veil and explain in layman’s terms this new technology that can help you fight fraud.]
+Featurespace, a U.K.-based company with an AI solution for online fraud prevention, joined forces with CardNotPresent.com to put those notions to rest.
+At a session on the exhibition floor, Featurespace’s Sean Neary taught an introductory class in artificial intelligence and machine learning.
+Here are some highlights from Sean’s session, in which he lifted the veil and explained in layman’s terms this new technology that can help you fight fraud.]

 There is no doubt that both fraud and customer management are constantly evolving.
 Fraudsters are becoming increasingly sophisticated in their attack methods, and data breaches continue to rise.
 At the same time, consumer pressure to provide a seamless purchasing experience is a top priority for many merchants and retailers.
 It is something I experienced personally during more than a decade managing fraud operations within the banking and payments industry.

 The future is looking challenging in our CNP world, not least due to: